nearform-actions/optic-release-automation-action/README.md

 ### What does it do?

-- When run, it opens a new PR for the release.
+- When run, it opens a new PR for the release creating a new branch named `release/${new semver version}`.
 - When/if the PR gets merged, it publishes a new Npm release and a new Github release with change logs

 You can also use it for releases without Npm.
 In that case, when the PR merges, a new GitHub release will be published.
 Which you can use to trigger another workflow that deploys the app somewhere (GCP, AWS etc).